SanthoshRamesh123/DL-LSTM/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+Problem Statement
+Developing a Deep Learning Model for Named Entity Recognition (NER) using LSTM

+In Natural Language Processing (NLP), understanding and extracting meaningful information from text is essential.
+One such task is Named Entity Recognition (NER), which involves identifying and classifying entities in text into predefined categories such as person names, locations, organizations, dates, etc.

+The goal of this project is to develop a deep learning model using Long Short-Term Memory (LSTM) networks to automatically recognize and classify named entities in a given text sequence.
 ## DESIGN STEPS
 ### STEP 1:
 Load data, create word/tag mappings, and group sentences.